Double standard? Democrats say Trump gets free pass on his age

 Age is a part of that equation, but the fear Trump inspires in many voters is another reason.
 Trump has shown an ability to drive his own supporters to the polls, but also his detractors.

-“Trump has bigger challenges than his age, doesn’t he?” said Dan Eberhart, a GOP fundraiser who has backed DeSantis.
+“Trump has bigger challenges than his age, doesn’t he?” said Dan Eberhart, a GOP fundraiser who has backed Florida Gov. Ron DeSantis in the primary.

 Attacks and criticisms of Biden’s age have been a much bigger part of the emerging race so far.

-A Wall Street Journal poll published earlier this month found 73 percent of Americans said the phrase “too old to run for president” described Biden at least “somewhat well,” compared to 47 percent who felt the phrase described Trump at least somewhat well.
+A Wall Street Journal poll published earlier this month found 73 percent of Americans said the phrase “too old to run for president” described Biden at least “somewhat well,” compared to 47 percent who felt the same of Trump.

 Some of the criticisms of Biden have even come from somewhat friendly quarters.